DaveLockjaw/Lockjaw-s-Assembly-Tuning-Fork/README.md

 # Lockjaw-s-Assembly-Tuning-Fork
-Assembly Tuning Fork By: Davis Mann
+Assembly Tuning Fork By: David Mann

 This program can be used to tune any instrument or reference any note based off of the Stuttgart pitch (440 hz)